JuliaControl/RobustAndOptimalControl.jl/docs/src/cartpole.md

 plot!(dmf2, diskmargin(Kgmf*sys), title="Input diskmargin", lab="GMF")
 plot(dmf1, dmf2)
 ```
-We can tolerate a gain variation of about 1.6 at the plant input, but only 1.23 at the plant output.
+With the robustified controller, ee can tolerate a gain variation of about 1.6 at the plant input, but only 1.23 at the plant output.
 Please note that simultaneous margins can be quite conservative, it's much less likely that both outputs have equally large gain errors at the same time.
 One can also investigate the margins for one loop at a time using [`loop_diskmargin`](@ref).

 ### Simulation